Image

 Verified Content

 Child pornography defense lawyer in DeKalb County, MO.
 Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
-If you have been accused of having or distributing child pornography in the DeKalb County, MO area, you could be looking at felony charges and mandatory Missouri sex offender registration if convicted.
+If you have been charged for having or distributing child pornography in the DeKalb County, MO area, you could be facing felony charges and mandatory Missouri sex offender registration if convicted.
 Don’t leave your defense to chance.

 What Can Lead to Child Pornography Charges in DeKalb County, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around DeKalb County, MO.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years of age as a participant or portrayed observer.
+Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the DeKalb County, MO area.
+As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.

-As per RSMo § 573.037, a person is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor less than 18 years of age or obscene material portraying what appears to be a minor below 18 years of age.
+As per RSMo § 573.037, a person is charged with the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor under 18 years of age or obscene material portraying what seems to be a minor less than 18 years of age.

-A few specific instances of child pornography charges in DeKalb County and across the state of Missouri are:
+A few examples of specific child pornography charges in DeKalb County and across the state of Missouri are:

 • Possessing Child Pornography: The act of having child porn in one’s possession, irrespective of the quantity or form – digital, physical, etc.